Attention deficit hyperactivity disorder: History

 ADHD was officially known as attention deficit disorder (ADD) from 1980 to 1987; prior to the 1980s, it was known as hyperkinetic reaction of childhood.
 Symptoms similar to those of ADHD have been described in medical literature dating back to the 18th century.
 Sir Alexander Crichton describes "mental restlessness" in his book An inquiry into the nature and origin of mental derangement written in 1798.
 He made observations about children showing signs of being inattentive and having the "fidgets".
 The first clear description of ADHD is credited to George Still in 1902 during a series of lectures he gave to the Royal College of Physicians of London.

 The terminology used to describe the condition has changed over time and has included: Minimal brain dysfunction, hyperkinetic reaction of childhood in the DSM-II (1968), and attention-deficit disorder with or without hyperactivity in the DSM-III (1980).
 In 1987, the symptoms of inattention, impulsivity, and hyperactivity were collectively combined to define the new diagnosis of ADHD, and in 1994 the DSM-IV in split the diagnosis into three subtypes: ADHD inattentive type, ADHD hyperactive-impulsive type, and ADHD combined type.
 These terms were kept in the DSM-5 in 2013 and in the DSM-5-TR in 2022.
 Prior to the DSM, terms included minimal brain damage in the 1930s.

 ADHD, its diagnosis, and its treatment have been controversial since the 1970s.
-For example, positions differ on whether ADHD is within the normal range of behaviour, and to degree to which ADHD is a genetic condition.
+For example, positions differ on whether ADHD is within the normal range of behaviour, and the degree to which ADHD is a genetic condition.
 Other areas of controversy include the use of stimulant medications in children, the method of diagnosis, and the possibility of overdiagnosis.
 In 2009, the National Institute for Health and Care Excellence states that the current treatments and methods of diagnosis are based on the dominant view of the academic literature.

 Once neuroimaging studies were possible, studies in the 1990s provided support for the pre-existing theory that neurological differences (particularly in the frontal lobes) were involved in ADHD.
 A genetic component was identified and ADHD was acknowledged to be a persistent, long-term disorder which lasted from childhood into adulthood.
 ADHD was split into the current three sub-types because of a field trial completed by Lahey and colleagues and published in 1994.
 In 2021, global teams of scientists curated the International Consensus Statement compiling evidence-based findings about the disorder.

 In 1934, Benzedrine became the first amphetamine medication approved for use in the United States.
 Methylphenidate was introduced in the 1950s, and enantiopure dextroamphetamine in the 1970s.
 The use of stimulants to treat ADHD was first described in 1937.
 Psychiatrist Charles Bradley gave the children with behavioural disorders Benzedrine and found it improved academic performance and behaviour.